- The right to receive the care and health services the hospital is required by law to provide.

-- The right to be informed of the names and functions of any outside healthcare and educational institutions involved in your treatment.
+- The right to be informed of the names and functions of any outside health care and educational institutions involved in your treatment.
 You may refuse to allow their participation.

-- The right to receive, upon request, the hospital’s written policies and procedures regarding life-saving methods and the use or withdrawal of life support mechanisms.
+- The right to receive, upon request, the hospital’s written policies and procedures regarding life-saving methods and the use or withdrawal of life-support mechanisms.

 - The right, subject to your consent, to receive visitors who you designate; and the right to withdraw or deny such consent at any time.
-The hospital’s rules regarding conduct of patients and visitors will be provided in writing upon request.
+The hospital’s rules regarding the conduct of patients and visitors will be provided in writing upon request.

 - The right to receive a summary of your patient rights that include the name and phone number of the hospital professional to whom you can ask questions or voice concerns about any possible violation of your rights.

 - The right to have prompt access to the information in your medical record.
 If your physician feels that this access is detrimental to your health, your next of kin or guardian has a right to see your record, subject to limitations imposed by federal law.

 - The right to obtain a copy of your medical record, at a reasonable fee, within 30 days after a written request to the hospital.

 - The right to receive a copy of the hospital payment rates.
 If you request an itemized bill, the hospital must provide one, and answer any questions you may have.
 You have a right to appeal any charges.

 - The right to be informed by the hospital if part or all of your bill will not be covered by insurance.
 The hospital is required to help you obtain any public assistance and private health care benefits to which you may be entitled.